 There are as many ways of dealing with cat-to-cat aggression as there are forms of aggression.
-They are separated here into three groups, in the order they should be approached: Distraction, Physical Intervention, and Medical Treatment
+They are separated here into three groups, in the order in which they should be approached: Distraction, Physical Intervention, and Medical Treatment.

 Overly zealous play aggression, sexual aggression, and most territorial/dominance aggression can be dealt with effectively by distracting the cats and redirecting their energies toward play with a toy.
 Here are some ideas:

 - Clap your hands, then say "No!" or "Time Out!" in a loud voice.